benmvp/slides/md/2015-es6-nodevember.md

 join('-', 'tic', 'tac', 'toe');
 ```

-Arguments list is unclear
+Parameters list is unclear

 NOTES:
+_[15 minutes]_

-- The method is actually a `join` method that takes a separator string followed by an unlimitted number of parameters to join
+- We have here a `join` method that takes a separator string followed by an unlimitted number of parameters to join
 - The fact that `join` takes more than one parameter is unclear let alone that it accepts an arbitrary number of them
-- Because `join` uses the `separator` parameter the implementation has to start at index 1 of `arguments`
+- Because `join` uses the `separator` parameter the implementation has to start at index `1` of `arguments`
 - And even if it could start at 0, arguments is only array-like so it doesn't have the `join` method that arrays have
 - What we need is an easy way to get an array of the parameters after `separator`
 - And guess what?
 There's an ES6 feature for that